aaron-grau/curic/ruby/projects/first_tdd/README.md

 When approaching each problem, make sure to:

-  1. Read the entire problem statement
+  1. Read the entire problem statement.
   2. Talk with your partner to identify test cases and key functionality to expect from your code.
-  3. Write RSpec tests
+  3. Write RSpec tests.
   4. Write the method you now have tests for.
 Follow the red-green-refactor approach until all specs pass.

 ### Remove dups